bitburner-official/bitburner-src/markdown/bitburner.ns.getscriptram.md

 number

-Amount of RAM (in GB) required to run the specified script, and 0 if the script does not exist or has errors.
+Amount of RAM (in GB) required to run the specified script, and 0 if the script does not exist.

 ## Remarks

 RAM cost: 0.1 GB

 Returns the amount of RAM required to run the specified script on the target server.
-Returns 0 if the script does not exist or has errors.
+Returns 0 if the script does not exist or contains errors.